fzirker/wlan-pioneer/README.md

 # wlan_pioneer
 ROS package to map WLAN availability using a mobile robot (Pioneer P3-DX)

-This is a project for the lecture Autonomous Mobile Robots (ARM) at [Hochschule Mannheim](https://www.hs-mannheim.de/).
+This is a project for the lecture Autonomous Mobile Robots (AMR) at [Hochschule Mannheim](https://www.hs-mannheim.de/).

 ## Architecture